In this review article we’ll be looking at one of the more popular protein powders around, Dymatize Elite 100% Whey.

 The ON flavor I used is my go-to flavored whey powder for any protein powder comparison review here on heydayDo, their Double Rich Chocolate.

-I like the flavor of the Gold Standard Whey more, although the Chocolate Peanut Butter hung in there.
+I like the flavor of the Gold Standard Whey more, although Dymatize’s Chocolate Peanut Butter hung in there.

-I acknowledge that this could be due to 15+ years of familiarity.
+I acknowledge that this could be due to 15+ years of familiarity with Optimum Nutrition’s Chocolate recipe.

-Dymatize’s Chocolate Fudge had no chance though; stevia’s a buzz killer for my taste buds.
+Dymatize’s Chocolate Fudge had no chance though; stevia’s a buzz killer for my taste buds no matter what it’s used in.

-But all in all I sincerely think it’s because the artificial flavors in Dymatize Elite are a little stronger & more forward than those in the ON Gold Standard.
+But all in all I sincerely think it’s also because the artificial flavors in Dymatize Elite are a little stronger & more forward than those in the O.N.
+Gold Standard Double Rich Chocolate.

 Counting those three other ISO 100 protein powders I’ve been drinking for awhile, that’s now five Dymatize flavors I’ve tried.